OddCanons/flames_of_war/grey_aliens.md

 A single crashed Saucer can yield enough Unobtanium to clad several tanks.

-One Tank Platoon in the company, with up to five tanks, can armor all of its Tanks in layers of Unobtanium plates.
-The effected Tanks gain Front and Side Armour of 10 or +1, if already 10 or higher and the Unobtanium special rule, allowing re-rolls to armour saves missed on the Front or Side Armour.
+One Tank Platoon in the company, with up to five tanks, can armor all of its Tanks with Unobtanium plates.
+The effected Tanks gain Front and Side Armour of 13 or +2, if already 13 or higher and the Unobtanium special rule, allowing re-rolls to armour saves missed on the Front or Side Armour.

 In addition, the Tanks are Overloaded and shift their Movement Special Rules as described in the table below.

- Original Movement Special Rule
- Light Tank
- Fast Tank
- (nothing from this list)
- Slow Tank
- Very Slow Tank

-Becomes
-Fast Tank
-(loose Fast Tank)
-Slow Tank
-Very Slow Tank
-add Plodding (still Very Slow)
-A Plodding Vehicle cannot move At the Double.

 ## Remote Control Robot

-Military scientists have salvaged parts from one or more Grey Robots to reconstruct a functional Robot and replaced the Tactical Brain with wiring for remote control.
+Military scientists have salvaged parts from one or more Grey Robots to reconstruct a functional Robot team and replaced the Tactical Brain with wiring for remote control.

-Remote Control Robots are essentially Plodding Foot tanks with human controllers and a support/transport truck that can be used as a Recovery Vehicle, but only for human Remote Control Robot teams.

 A company may include a single Captured Robot team, attached to the Company HQ Section, in addition to standard force organization allowances.

 Bail Outs are treated normally.
 The humans run away and dive for cover, coming back to the Robot if it is still standing.

-A Plodding Vehicle cannot move At the Double.
-Foot vehicles face tests for being Bogged Down, just like other vehicles.

-To represent a Remote Control Robot team, place a single Robot on an Infantry base with 2 human models carrying appropriate equipment, like communications gear or big wrenches.
+To represent a Remote Control Robot team, place two Robots on an Infantry base with 2 human models carrying appropriate equipment, like communications gear or big wrenches.

 ## Captured Mk1 Saucer

-> “I have to procure one of these for myself.” - Captain Daniel Hilliard, USAF, saucer pilot Attach a Captured Mk1 Saucer to the Company HQ.
+> “I have to procure one of these for myself.” - Captain Daniel Hilliard, USAF, saucer pilot

+Attach a Captured Mk1 Saucer to the Company HQ.

-The only difference between a Mk1 Saucer and a Captured Mk1 Saucer is that the captured version is Unreliable.
+The only difference between a Saucer and a Captured Mk1 Saucer is that the captured version is Unreliable.
 Should the Captured Saucer fail an Unreliable test, it must pass a Skill test or be Destroyed.

 ## Alien Hunters

 Many of these hardened fighters have fought the Greys before.
 The others have been trained in specific Grey fighting tactics.
 Their minds are prepared and they know where to hit the alien machines.

-Any one Platoon is immune to Psychological Operations and gains the Anti-Unobtanium special rule.
+Any one Platoon is immune to Psy Ops and gains the Anti-Unobtanium special rule.
 Grey teams and vehicles do not get the benefit of the Unobtanium re-roll when hit by this Platoon.

-### Gun Team
-  Weapon
- Captured Death Ray
-Mobility Range ROF At Fp Notes Man-packed 16”/40cm 1 12 3+ Death Ray

 # Nukes

 # Scenarios